How to Grow Marigold Indoors

 Week 3: Thin Your Seedlings

 Thin your planter to only have 1 seedling per site – leaving the largest plant.
-If you are using the reccomended planter (at least 4″ / 1 pint) this will mean you’ve got 1 plant after thinning.
+If you are using the recommended planter (at least 4″ / 1 pint) this will mean you’ve got 1 plant after thinning.
 By getting rid of the smaller seedlings, you’re allowing the biggest and strongest one to flourish by reducing its competition for water, food, and space.

 If your seedlings are under 1 inch, stretching out, or folding over, it’s likely that they don’t have quite enough light.